 - Alternatively, complete a postgraduate qualification, such as a Master of Professional Accounting.
 This is a two-year degree for students with previous tertiary qualifications.

-- Apply to participate in a Certified Practising Accountants (CPA) program or apply to become a member of a recognised accounting institution, such as the Institute of Public Accountants (IPA) or the Institute of Chartered Accountants of Australia (ICAA).
+- Apply to participate in a Certified Practising Accountants (CPA) program or apply to become a member of a recognised accounting institution, such Chartered Accountants Australia and New Zealand (CA ANZ).